leandrovitto/leandrovitto/README.md

 Developer

-Hi, i'm Leandro 👋
+Hi, I’m Leandro 👋
-I'm Frontend Developer with Backend background from Italy.
-I enjoy building products and solving real-life problems with code.
-I work primarily as a frontend developer using React, Next.js, Vue.Js and other frameworks.
-I also have a background in backend development in Laravel, Spring and Node.js.
+I’m Software Engineer | Senior Frontend Developer with a strong background in Backend development and Infrastructure architecture.
+Based in Italy, I enjoy building innovative products and solving real-world problems through code.
+My expertise includes frontend technologies like React, Next.js, and Vue.js, as well as backend development in Node.js, Laravel, and Spring.
+I also have extensive experience in infrastructure architecture with Kubernetes, Azure, and AWS.

 📊 **this week i spent my time on:**
 <!--START_SECTION:waka-->